 How do I get my car to your shop?

 - Vehicle owners are free to bring the car themselves, or we have transport options to deliver the car.

 - Vehicle owners are responsible for packing their car or parts safely for transport.
 Should a vehicle be returned to the owner disassembled, the owner is requested to supply packing materials, moving blankets, crating, tie-down straps, or other items needed for safe transport.
-An enclosed trailer is also requester.
+An enclosed trailer is also requested.
 The V8 Speed & Resto Shop is capable of protecting and loading a vehicle for transport, however the standard shop rate will apply along with any additional materials such as blankets, crating, protective foam, or other materials required.

 What if I do not have a vehicle yet, can you find one for me?